paineni/Projects/detectron2_fiftyOne/README.md

-# Detectron2 Dataset Preparation
+# Detectron2 Fiftyone

 This repository contains tools and scripts for preparing datasets to be used with Detectron2, a popular object detection and segmentation framework.
-The project leverages FiftyOne for dataset management and provides functionality to split datasets, format annotations, and register datasets with Detectron2.
+The project leverages FiftyOne for dataset management and provides functionality to split datasets, format annotations, register datasets with Detectron2 also train and evaluate the model performance.

 ---